-- 21. Provide a clear description of the roles and responsibilities for the governing board, school's leadership, management team, and any other entities.
-If the charter board intends to contract or partner with an entity for management or educational service provider (ESP), complete the ESP addendum. - 22.
-Provide a narrative explaining the organization's lines of reporting and accountability, the rationale of how this structure supports the proposed school model, and the roles of any contracted management or partner organizations. - 23.
-Provide the teacher-student ratio, as well as the ratio of total adults to students for the school. - 24.
-Outline the school's procedures for hiring and dismissing school personnel, including conducting criminal background checks. - 25.
-Explain how the school intends to handle teacher changes /turnover. - 26.
-How many new employees (teachers, operational and financial staff, and other key school support staff) will the organization hire each year of growth if approved to open the proposed school(s)?
-Discuss the organization's current capacity to meet these demands.
-Consider previous hiring patterns, current retention rates, and human resources capacity at the non-profit organization level.
+- 17. Provide a clear description of the roles and responsibilities for the governing board, school's leadership, management team, and any other entities.
+If the charter board intends to contract or partner with an entity for management or educational service provider (ESP), complete the ESP addendum. - 18.
+Provide a narrative explaining the organization's lines of reporting and accountability, the rationale of how this structure supports the proposed school model, and the roles of any contracted management or partner organizations. - 19.
+Provide the teacher-student ratio, as well as the ratio of total adults to students for the school. - 20.
+Outline the school's procedures for hiring and dismissing school personnel, including conducting criminal background checks. - 21.
+Explain how the school intends to handle teacher changes /turnover.